Gaetano Batanyenda

-Reverend Father Gaetano Batanyenda (born 30 June 1944) is a prominent Ugandan Catholic priest who served as one of the longest-serving church leaders in the Kabale Diocese for over four decades.
+Reverend Father Gaetano Batanyenda (born 30 June 1944) is an Ugandan Catholic priest who served as one of the longest-serving church leaders in the Kabale Diocese.
 Born in Kanungu, Uganda, Batanyenda became a significant figure in both religious and political discourse in southwestern Uganda, serving as head of the Kigezi Inter Religious Council and maintaining a prominent voice in social and political matters.

 Early life and ordination

 Batanyenda was born on 30 June 1944 in Kanungu, Uganda.
-He was ordained as a Catholic priest and began his ecclesiastical career in the Kabale Diocese, where he would spend the majority of his pastoral ministry.
-His dedication to religious service spanned five decades, from 1974 to 2024.
+He was ordained as a Catholic priest and began his ecclesiastical career in the Kabale Diocese, where he would spend the majority of his ministry.
+His career spanned five decades, from 1974 to 2024.

 Ministry and leadership

 Batanyenda served as the parish priest of Kitanga Catholic Parish for 25 years, making him one of the longest-serving church leaders in the Kabale Diocese.
-His extended tenure at Kitanga Parish demonstrated his commitment to local community development and pastoral care.
-Beyond his parish duties, he assumed leadership of the Kigezi Inter Religious Council, facilitating interfaith dialogue and cooperation in the region.
+He also led the Kigezi Inter Religious Council, facilitating interfaith dialogue and cooperation in the region.

 Throughout his career, Batanyenda also served as the speaker of Kabale District Council, engaging in matters of local governance and community affairs.

 Political activism and social commentary

-Batanyenda emerged as a vocal advocate for political engagement by religious leaders.
+Batanyenda emerged as a vocal advocate for political engagement by religious leadership.
 In 2011, he published a letter urging president Yoweri Museveni to resign.
 In 2020, he urged fellow clergy to participate in political campaigns to guide Ugandans in choosing better political leaders ahead of the 2021 General Election, stating: "Don't bow to intimidation.
 We don't draw our calling from politicians."

 His outspoken nature extended to calls for systemic change in Uganda's political structure.
 In 2022, Batanyenda advocated for the abolition of political parties in Uganda, particularly in higher education institutions, arguing that their presence contributed to violence and instability.